 6. Look who’s learning

-If you’re a parent of young kids, you probably spend at least a few minutes every day trying to wrangle your young ones into brushing before bed.
+If you’re a parent or grandparent of young kids, you've probably spent at least a few minutes at night trying to wrangle your young ones into brushing before bed.
 But why would children see tooth brushing as important if the adults in their lives don’t lead the way?

 Studies show that the oral health of a child is linked to how well their mum looks after their teeth during and after pregnancy.
 This is because parents can pass on bacteria (both the helpful kind, and the kind that cause decay) to newborn babies, as well as teaching them how to look after their teeth well once they’re born.
-How well mums and dads look after their oral health can have a big impact on the oral health of the next generation.
+How well the older generations of a family look after their oral health can have a big impact on the oral health of kids for their whole lives.